Grace Gems for JUNE 2005

 calls "hero-worship," should not indeed blind us to the

-.
+faults of great men.
 But a discerning eye, while it admits

 Luther's inconsistencies, sees displayed more manifestly